Stuycs-K/final-project-9-xuz-zhouk/WORKLOG.md

 implemented most of stains (cropped the sprite, wrote the class, figured out fading).
 tomorrow in class need to remember to disable the manual button and change the color.

+### date: 06-6-2023
+finished stains by figuring out how to work around the coloring issue (combination of gimp and tint()).

 info